-The Workforce Investment Board a 100% federally funded E&T contractor has changed their name to the Workforce Development Board of Eastern AR and will now serve Phillips county in addition to Crittenden.
+The Workforce Investment Board, a 100% federally funded E&T contractor, has changed their name to the Workforce Development Board of Eastern AR, and will now serve Phillips, Crittenden, Monroe and Arkansas Counties.

-The AR Northeastern College will serve Mississippi county as a Third-Party program partner beginning October 1, 2017.
+The AR Northeastern College has served Mississippi county as a Third-Party program partner since October I, 2017.